 It used to be advised to 'starve' for a while if you had food poisoning.
 However, now it is advised to eat small, light meals if you can.
 Be guided by your appetite.
 You may not feel like food and most adults can do without food for a few days.
 Eat as soon as you are able - but don't stop drinking.
 If you do feel like eating, avoid fatty, spicy or heavy food at first.
 Plain foods such as wholemeal bread and rice are good foods to try eating first.

-Stop the spread of infection to others
+Preventing the spread of food poisoning to others

 - Wash your hands thoroughly after going to the toilet.
 Ideally, use liquid soap in warm running water but any soap is better than none.
 Dry properly after washing.